 UPDATE: March 12, 2021 At the request of the Illinois Department of Education and Rep. Conroy, this bill has been merged to highlight the efforts of a task force, initiated by Governor Pritzker, with the support of the Illinois Children’s Mental Health Partnerships (ICMHP).
 HA1 is now the new bill.
 Countless hours and personal finances were put forth into this effort in the interest of safeguarding our children, state and nation, empowering communities and building bridges, and to be responsible stewards of emerging technologies for our future leaders.
 Many thanks to the Illinois Psychiatric Society for your amazing insights in writing the introductory bill.

 The Mental Health Task Force is meant to create an educational resource for Communication, Intelligence, Empathy, Emotion, and Empowerment for all primary and secondary students.
-It is led through the leadership of the Illinois House Mental Health Committee‘s Chairperson, Representative Deb Conroy. prior to being elected, Representative Conroy was a District 205 board member and artist by trade.
+It is led through the leadership of the Illinois House Mental Health & Addiction Committee Chairperson, Representative Deb Conroy.
+Prior to being elected, Representative Conroy was a District 205 board member and artist by trade.
 “Deb Conroy is a passionate community activist and a tireless advocate for mental health and DuPage County schools.” (article) (article)

 Mental health is not specific to any faith, color, gender, or socioeconomic standards.
 It applies to everyone.
 It impacts everyone.
 In response to mass shootings, cyber bullying, evolving emerging technologies, so many other levels of unseen abuse, in addition to the normal struggles of growing-up, to name a few, it is our ethical responsibility to provide access to mental health care for all students.
 This could be one of the greatest gifts that we can give to all children, and a standard that other states should follow.